-The theosophists believed (okay, made up - sorry, I'm a science guy, so I don't jibe well with the realms of pseudo-history, pseudo-anthropology and pseudo-science) the concept of root races - races of "humanity" that preceded modern human beings.
+The theosophists believed (okay, made up - sorry, I'm a science guy, so I don't jibe well with the realms of pseudo-history, pseudo-anthropology and pseudo-science) in the concept of root races - races of "humanity" that preceded modern human beings.
 These races were supposed to be our forebears, and indeed shared the planet with us.
-The planet, in these elder days long forgotten, planet Earth was quite a bit different than the Earth we know today, geographically-speaking.
+In these elder days long forgotten, planet Earth was very different than the Earth we know today, geographically-speaking.
 The theosophists were working off of some theories popular at the time that have since been abandoned, specifically the notion that continents could sink into and be raised from the ocean depths.
-Now, understanding continental drift as we now do, we know that, indeed, Earth's continents were configured differently back in the day - we just also know that this wasn't due to continents sinking or rising from the ocean floor.
+Understanding continental drift as we now do, we know that Earth's continents were configured differently back in the day, but we also know that this was not due to continents sinking or rising from the ocean floor.

-A Theosophy-inspired campaign will be set in the waning days of Atlantis.
-That continent is no longer at its height (this ties into the implied setting in D&D of a medieval world built on the ruins of a more highly advanced (either in terms of science or magic) world), but it isn't at the point where it's sinking into the sea.
+A Theosophy-inspired campaign might be set in the waning days of Atlantis.
+That civilization is no longer at its height (this ties into the implied setting in D&D of a medieval world built on the ruins of a more highly advanced world), but it isn't at the point where it's sinking into the sea.
 We will also assume that the other root races are still knocking around, and that modern humans are now appearing on the scene - that gives us the "multiple races" concept we need for good and proper D&D. Of course, we're going to mess with those races just a bit to make them work better in terms of the game rules.

 So, first things first - what are the different races, and where can they be found.